 With the amount of couponers on the rise, this article makes some great points, and basic common sense when using coupons.
 This is a great article.
 All couponers new and “veterans” should read this.
 I wish every couponer would follow these guidelines.
+New Year means I bump this article to the top of my website as a reminder to all.

 - Store Acceptance.
 While most stores will gladly accept your coupons, they are under no legal obligation to do so.
 Indeed, when stores accept coupons, they are assuming the risk of the value of the coupons, plus their handling costs.
 Stores that have been victimized by coupon counterfeiters may be reluctant to accept certain kinds of coupons.